The Do’s and Don’ts in Taiwan

 DO COMPLIMENT THE FOOD

-Owners LOVE to hear if you enjoy the food they made.
-It makes them super happy and proud that they are praised for what they love to do!
+Small business owners love to hear if you enjoy the food they make.
+It makes them super happy and proud to be praised for what they love to do!

 DO KEEP YOUR BELONGINGS SAFE